weaverj/testpyramidexample/README.md

 # RxDemo:  Java Application Demonstrating Test Pyramid Concept
+This is Vignesh, updating the README.md file in course branch to notice update on CSR
 ## Introduction

 This project illustrates the Test Pyramid testing strategy published by Mike Cohn in Software Development Using Scrum, Addison-Wesley, 2009.
 Tests at different layers of the application are complimentary, with unit tests, acceptance tests for logical services, and end to end tests focused on the UI behavior.
 The sample application is a prescribing application, and there are four primary parts to the application each in a sub-folder of the project: